kubernetes/community/contributors/design-proposals/raw-block-pv.md

 DESCRIPTION: StorageClass with non-dynamically created volumes

-BACKGROUND: The admin wishes to create a storage class that will identify pre-provisioned block PVs based on a user's PVC request for volumeType: Block.
+BACKGROUND: The admin wishes to create a storage class that will identify pre-provisioned block PVs based on a user's PVC request for volumeMode: Block.

 WORKFLOW: